Amin-MAG/My-Notes/Golang/Go-C.md

 ./run
 ```

-Since we can not have two main functions, I'm going to change the name `main` to `exec_cli`.
+Since we cannot have two main functions, I'm going to change the name `main` to `exec_cli`.
 We import the `"C"` package, which allows us to call C functions and use C types.

 ```go
 package main